I’m going to let you in on a little secret of how I keep my world in order.

+Scroll down to the Labels section.
 Click on “Create new label” and create categories for things that make sense to you.
 For example, when my husband and I were planning our wedding I created a label for anything wedding related and when we moved I had one labeled “Moving”.

 Once your labels are set up, you can easily label your messages by clicking on the box to the left of your e-mail message.
 When you do that, a little tag icon will appear and you can choose a label for it.

 You can also easily create new labels here and add more than one label to a message.
 You can use labels for each of your children, different projects you are working on, events you are planning, upcoming trips — anything that makes sense for you and will help you to organize your e-mails.